Member Recruitment Challenge

 Horse Chestnut Extract

-To supplement compression socks and/or creams, a lot of people find horse chestnut cream for varicose veins to be effective.
+To supplement compression socks and/or creams, a lot of people find horse chestnut on varicose veins to be effective.
 Horse chestnut cream (or extracts taken orally) work by toning the skin and can significantly reduce pain.
 Many consider this form of treatment as good as wearing compression socks.

 Apple Cider Vinegar